![]() |

 Signatories are listed in alphabetical order, along with their academic background and current affiliation.

-Dr Seyed Zia Sadr al Ashrafi
+Dr. Seyed Zia Sadr al Ashrafi

 Sociologist; Azerbaijani member of Congress of Nationalities for Federal Iran